QUESTION: Why Should YOU Hide God's Word In Your Heart

 But each one is tempted when, by his own evil desire, he is dragged away and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.
 Don’t be deceived, my dear brothers.
 (James 1:14-16)

 That process is first the temptation, then the sin, then spiritual death.
-If we can eliminate temptation, we will also eliminate the possibility of sinning.
+If we can eliminate or even reduce temptation, we will also lessen the possibility of sinning.
 The Lord commanded the disciples to pray for such:

 And lead us not into temptation, but deliver us from the evil one.
 (Matt.
 6:13)